 I have just finished reading 'Island on Fire' by Witze and Kanipe.
 This fascinating new book is mainly about the 1783 eruption of the Laki chain of Icelandic volcanoes.
 Many people in Europe remember the Eyjafjallajokull eruption in 2010 because it sent out a plume of dust particles that disrupted air traffic over Europe.
 There was a fear that the dust particles would get into jet engines and cause planes to crash.

-The Laki eruption was far more deadly, not because of the force of the eruption or its dust emissions, but because it sent out a massive cloud of toxic fluorine, chlorine and sulphur dioxide [as much sulphur dioxide as 12,000 coal fired power stations emit in a year] that spread over much of Europe and probably killed tens of thousands of people.
+The Laki eruption was far more deadly, not because of the force of the eruption or its dust emissions, but because it sent out a massive cloud of toxic fluorine, chlorine and sulphur dioxide [as much sulphur dioxide as 12,000 coal fired power stations emit in a year] that spread over much of Europe and probably killed tens of thousands of people by affecting health and crops.
 Its emissions may even have affected the flow of the Nile and caused famines in Egypt.

 In 1783 communications were poor and science primitive so the cause of Europe's distress was not understood.
 Divine displeasure was thought more likely than a volcano in Iceland.
 It is only recently that scientists have began to understand what happened [and become alarmed by their findings].